QHOD/ota-keyboard/README.md

 3. Open the `ijmes.klc` file and change it until it suits your needs.
 4. Recompile the `.dll` (likely you will have to uninstall the previous version to avoid naming clash)

+## Notes on porting the ota-keyboard to Linux

+- <https://coffeeplusplus.z11.de/klc2xmodmap/xmodmap2.php> offers a php scritp to convert from klc to xmodmap, but this does not include dead keys (which would be crucial to this particular keyboard).
+- <http://linux.lsdev.sil.org/wiki/index.php/Conversion_from_Microsoft_KLC> shows the necessary steps to go from `klc` to `xdb` with a suggestion for a regex based solution
+- <https://github.com/alexriss/keyboard-layout-converter> provides a Python converter

 [![DOI](https://zenodo.org/badge/296548770.svg)](https://zenodo.org/badge/latestdoi/296548770)